 It's 7:30 on a Monday morning.
-Julia, aged 8, wakes up at her father's house.
-Without looking at the clock, she knows it's time to get dressed, have breakfast, and pack her bag.
-It's the same as yesterday, and the day before that at her mother's house.
+Julia, aged 8, wakes up at her dad's house.
+Without glancing at the clock, she knows it's time to get dressed, have breakfast, and pack her bag.
+It was the same yesterday, and the day before that at her mum's.
 The ritual varies in its details — the cereal bowl, the bedroom light, the order of the bathroom — but the rhythm is identical.
-And that rhythm is what tells Julia, before anyone says a word, that everything is okay.
+And that rhythm tells Julia, before anyone says a word, that everything is fine.

-For children growing up between two homes as part of the suitcase generation, consistency doesn't mean both homes have to be identical.
+For children growing up between two homes as part of the suitcase generation, consistency doesn't mean both houses need to be identical.
 It means there are predictable anchors that travel with them from one home to the other.
 And those anchors do far more emotional work than they might appear to at first glance.

 Routines as an emotional anchor